NecsusECS/Necsus/README.md

 #### Lookup

 Lookup allows you to get components for an entity when you already have the entity id.
-It returns an option type, which will be a `Some` if the entity has the exact requested components
+It returns an `Option`, which will be a `Some` if the entity has the exact requested components:

 ```nim
 import necsus, options